-Statutory Reserve
+• Statutory Reserve

-Statutory reserve is maintained in compliance with the provisions of BAFIA and IBA and is not distributable as cash dividends.
+Statutory reserve is maintained in compliance with the provisions of BAFIA and is not distributable as cash dividends.

-• Capital Reserve and Merger Reserve
+Merger Reserve

-The capital reserve and merger reserve represent reserves arising from the transfer of subsidiaries pursuant to schemes of arrangement under group restructuring which involved capital reduction and was accounted for using the merger accounting method.
+The merger reserve represent reserves arising from the transfer of subsidiaries pursuant to schemes of arrangement under group restructuring and was accounted for using the merger accounting method.